neilsh-msft/ms-tpm-20-ref/Samples/ARM32-FirmwareTPM/README.md

 In WSL:
 ```
 cd ~
+mkdir toolchains
 wget https://releases.linaro.org/components/toolchain/binaries/6.4-2017.11/arm-linux-gnueabihf/gcc-linaro-6.4.1-2017.11-x86_64_arm-linux-gnueabihf.tar.xz
 tar xf gcc-linaro-6.4.1-2017.11-x86_64_arm-linux-gnueabihf.tar.xz
 rm gcc-linaro-6.4.1-2017.11-x86_64_arm-linux-gnueabihf.tar.xz
 ```

 #### 1. Clone the OpTEE OS source code (if you don't have a copy)
-If you do not already have a version of the ms-iot OPTEE OS repo cloned on your machine you may run:
+If you do not already have a version of the ms-iot OpTEE OS repo cloned on your machine you may run:
 ```
 $ cd ~
 $ mkdir devel